-Less than a week after Yahoo announced that the largest data breach in history had compromised the private information of 500 million users, ClassAction.com attorneys filed a negligence lawsuit against the tech giant for failing to protect and inform consumers.
+Less than a week after Yahoo announced that a 2014 data breach had compromised the private information of 500 million users—and two months before Yahoo said that a separate 2013 breach had endangered the data of 1 billion users—ClassAction.com attorneys filed a negligence lawsuit against the tech giant for failing to protect and inform consumers.

 Lead plaintiff Edward McMahon filed the lawsuit in the Northern District of California on behalf of himself and all others similarly situated, leaving the door open for a class action.

 The complaint argues that Yahoo failed to safeguard its users’ personal information: names, email addresses, passwords, phone numbers, security questions and answers, etc.

 It also says that Yahoo did not provide timely, accurate, or adequate notice of the data breach, and alleges breach of implied contract and violation of the California Unfair Competition Law, Business & Professions Code.

 “It’s inconceivable that Yahoo either failed to detect the breach for two years,” said attorney John Yanchunis, “or it knew of the breach in 2014 and intentionally disregarded the privacy interests of consumers and breach notification laws by failing to inform consumers of the breach for two years.”

 Yahoo Breach Could Have Major Aftershocks